Sam-Osian/submission-joss/paper/paper.md

 Existing resources, notably the *Preventable Deaths Tracker*, provide summary statistics and metadata, but lack support for full-text search, custom coding, or automatic information extraction.
-There remains a critical gap in the infrastructure for automating the myiad of manual tasks in PFD report analysis and for lowering the barrier to research.
+There remains a critical gap in the infrastructure for automating the myriad of manual tasks in PFD report analysis and for lowering the barrier to research.

 *PFD Toolkit* addresses this need by providing robust automation for every stage of PFD data processing.
-It reliably scrapes, cleans, and standardises both text and image-based data, enabling flexible thematic coding and feature extraction across the national archive.
+It reliably scrapes, cleans, and standardises both text and image-based data, enabling flexible thematic coding and feature extraction across the repository.

-This makes possible, for the first time, timely, up-to-date, and flexible analysis of the entire national archive of PFD reports.
+This makes possible - for the first time - timely, up-to-date, and flexible analysis of the entire national archive of PFD reports.
 In doing so, the toolkit closes the gap between available evidence and actionable learning, ultimately supporting efforts to prevent future deaths.